If your car or truck is misfiring, you may wonder, “how long can I drive with a misfiring cylinder?”

 The other working 7-cylinders will carry the non-working cylinder for a long time.

 The vehicle will use more gas and not have as much power but will continue driving down the road.

 If the same 8-cylinder engine has 3-4 misfiring cylinders, it will not be driveable and need to be repaired.

 If too many cylinders are misfiring, the car or truck will not be drive-able.

-A 4-cylinder will have much less room for error, with a 1-cylinder not working often, causing a vehicle to be undrivable.
+A 4-cylinder will have much less room for error, with 1-cylinder not working often, causing a vehicle to be undrivable.

 What Causes of a Misfiring Cylinder?

 A cylinder misfire is when the spark plugs do not ignite the gas mixture in a cylinder.

 There are many things that can cause a misfiring cylinder.